Dacryocystitis: Causes, symptoms and treatments

 Dacryocystitis can be acute or chronic.
-Which one is determined by the symptoms experienced and how long they last.
+Which one is determined by how long the condition lasts.

 Acute dacryocystitis symptoms will develop quickly and be more severe than chronic dacryocystitis.
-However, symptoms will typically resolve in less than three months, and as little as a few days with antibiotic treatment.
+However, symptoms will typically resolve in less than three months (even as little as a few days) with antibiotic treatment.

 Chronic dacryocystitis symptoms appear gradually and are more mild than in acute cases.
 In fact, it’s possible for the only symptoms experienced to be eye watering and discharge.

-While the symptoms are relatively minor, individuals with chronic dacryocystitis will experience symptoms for a prolonged period of time (several months or years).
-Surgical treatment may be required.
+While the symptoms may be relatively minor, chronic dacryocystitis symptoms will last for a prolonged period of time.
+Often, they can last more than three months.
+Plus, surgical treatment may be required.

-Dacryocystitis is caused by a blockage in the nasolacrimal duct, which reduces tear flow and leads to bacteria growth and inflammation.
+Dacryocystitis is typically caused by a blockage in the nasolacrimal duct.
+This reduces tear flow and leads to bacteria growth and inflammation.
 Conditions that cause a tear duct blockage include: